manukaiiu/kaiiu-cofinance/readme.md

 delete a volume
 docker volume rm <eg pgdata>

-# change database
+# make changes to database schema
-+ change in schema.prisam
++ change in schema.prisma
 + create migration and apply it: npm run db:migrate:new -- <migration-name>
 + if the new migration should not be applied immediately:
  + dotenv -e .env.dev -- npx prisma migrate dev --name <migration-name> --create-only